 There were a few essays that I trudged through, e.g., Tolstoy, but that could be more about me.
 If you love Leo, you’ll probably be engrossed in the rich analysis.

 Woods is, to say the least, passionate about books and writers.
 His dazzling critiques are here for you to examine and discover and disagree, but ultimately he opens countless doors to the wonderful and bottomless worlds of fiction and nonfiction.
 A must read for lovers of contemporary literature.
-This collection by James Wood is fun stuff for lovers of comparative literature, which happens to be what I earned a B.A. in.
+The Fun Stuff and Other Essays by James Wood is fun stuff for lovers of comparative literature, which happens to be what I earned a B.A.

 Search for The Fun Stuff: and Other Essays by James Wood on Google below: